-Fig. 6(A – C) presents the Van’t Hoff plot of the adsorption of MG on UCC, TCC and ACC respectively using the fitting parameters of Table II at pH 5.1.
-The dependence of lnKF on the reciprocal of the temperature is linear in a manner that suggests that the process is exothermic.
+Fig. 5(A – C) presents the Van’t Hoff plot of the adsorption of MG on UCC, TCC and ACC respectively using the fitting parameters of Table II at pH 5.10.
+The dependence of ln(KF) on the reciprocal of the temperature is linear in a manner that suggests that the process is exothermic.
 In each case, the value of the square of the correlation coefficient R2 of the linear plot is greater than 0.98.
 This gives a strong indication that KF behaves very much like the equilibrium constant of a reaction.
 The strong correlation also suggest that there are no other side reaction accompanying the adsorption process.

 Table II.
-Parameters of adsorption of MG at pH 5.1, obtained from Van’t Hoff plots and Freundlich adsorption isotherms.
+Parameters of adsorption of MG at pH 5.10, obtained from Van’t Hoff plots and Freundlich adsorption isotherms.